Checking & Adjusting Basal Rates MDI

 6. Check blood glucose again when your child wakes up*.

-*Example of times to check blood glucose:
+*Times to check blood glucose:

 If your child finished eating at 6 pm, you could check blood glucose at 9 pm, 2 am, and 7 am, for example.